paulloz/godot-ink/README.md

 Depending on the version of Godot you're using, you might still have issues with the editor plugin.
 Do not worry, you don't actually need to enable it to use **godot-ink**.
 If you don't want to bother with extensive troubleshooting, all you have to do is attach `addons/paulloz.ink/Story.cs` to a node (or use it as a singleton).
 This node will become the `Story` node for the rest of this documentation.

-### Game export

-As your `.json` files aren't Godot resources, you'll need to manually tell the engine to include them in the exported package.
-You can read more about that in the [documentation](https://godot.readthedocs.io/en/latest/getting_started/workflow/export/exporting_projects.html?highlight=export#export-mode).

 ## How to use

 You'll need to put `ink-engine-runtime.dll` at the root of your Godot project.